Doing DNS Labs & Exercises on the Range¶

 The query above works because your VM in the Range asks an internal 10.x or 169.x cloud DNS server to recursively go out on your behalf and get the answer.
 However, if you attempt to directly query an external DNS server like this:

 $ host www.example.com 22.214.171.124 ;; connection timed out; no servers could be reached

 it will fail because the query above attempted to go outside the Range and query the Google nameserver (126.96.36.199) for an answer directly.
 This second form of DNS usage will always fail because non-proxied, outbound traffic (port 53 in this case) is simply not allowed out of the Range by design.

 Simulating Enumeration and Brute Force DNS Queries¶

 We do not recommend or condone enumerating or brute forcing (aggressively scanning) non-Range DNS names using our cloud provider’s DNS servers.
 Doing so might get your VM blocked, shutdown, or completely removed from our cloud account.

-If you are an instructor and want your students to do real-world-like DNS enumeration, attacks, recon, or scans, then simply reach out to our Cyber Range Engineers about either setting you up a local DNS service (per student), or a container or VM that you and your students can safely attack and hack on.
-This will get you the best of both worlds: getting real world DNS recon/attack/defense experience, while also giving each student their own, dedicated, resilient DNS service that (if crashes or taken out) won’t impact the other students in the class or your own lessons (or the Internet at large).
+If you would like your students to do real-world-like DNS enumeration, attacks, recon, or scans, then please reach out to our Cyber Range Engineers about either setting you up a local DNS service (per student), or a container or VM that you and your students can safely attack and hack on.
+This will get you the best of both worlds: getting real world DNS recon/attack/defense experience, while also giving each student their own dedicated and resilient DNS service that won’t impact the other students in the class or your own lessons (or the Internet at large).

-Again, the Cyber Range keeps dangerous packets off the Internet just like a gun range keeps bullets from straying anywhere except toward range targets.
-This is the nature and function of a range.
-A safe place to do dangerous things.
-NOT a place to launch attacks from, or even enumerate real world systems.
+The Cyber Range keeps dangerous packets off the Internet just like a gun range keeps bullets from straying anywhere except toward range targets.
+This is the nature and function of a range: a safe place to do dangerous things, NOT a place to launch attacks from, or even enumerate real world systems.